Olatubosun/rocksdb.docs/RocksDB-Contribution-Guide.md

 ## Run Unit Tests In Parallel

-In order to run unit tests in parallel, first install _GNU parallel_ on your host, and run run
+In order to run unit tests in parallel, first install _GNU parallel_ on your host, and run
 ```
 make all check [-j]
 ```